 The general idea is to break down all the underlying calls of the filesystem into two things:

-1. a lookup of objects
+1. path traversal, which maps to a lookup of objects

 How do you get at the data?

-FUSEOFS implements the following categories on NSObject which deal with filesystem requests: Every object derived from NSObject can instantly act as a filesystem object.
+Every object derived from NSObject can instantly act as a filesystem object.
 Several methods are very easily implemented (i.e. reflection methods) as these are used in different contexts as well.
-Also, some of these methods are mutually exclusive (directory vs. file) and only one or the other needs to be implemented.
+Also, some of these methods are mutually exclusive (container vs. file) and only one or the other needs to be implemented.

 Special semantics like those for the Finder on Mac OS X are implemented in separate methods.
 If your objects don't support any of these, you don't need to implement them - your objects still inherit the default implementation after all.

-FUSEOFS already provides default implementations for various basic objects, namely: It turns out you don't even need to have more than this to implement a pretty basic memory filesystem!
+It turns out you don't even need to have more than this to implement a pretty basic memory filesystem!
 NSString/NSData represent files, NSDictionary/NSArray are able to represent directories.
 It's that simple.

 How do you get at the objects?

 The only mystery to solve now is how the structure of the filesystem gets implemented.
-The concept of FUSEOFS is to implement just a single method: Every filesystem path, i.e. /foo/bar/baz is broken down in its path components, i.e.
+The concept of FUSEOFS is to implement just a single method:

 1. foo